antmicro/topwrap/docs/source/interconnect_gen.md

 %%sN@{ shape: st-rect }
 ```

-Each manager can talk to every subordinate connected to the interconnect.
-Each connected subordinate must have a predefined address range so that the interconnect knows how to route data based on the address put up on the wire by a manager.

-In order to generate an interconnect you have to describe its configuration in the [design description](#design-description) under the `interconnects` key in the following format:
+In order to generate an interconnect, you have to describe its configuration in the [](description_files.md#design-description) under the `interconnects` key in the following format, as specified below:

-(interconnect-format)=
 ## Format

-The format for describing interconnects is specified below.
-The `interconnects` key must be a direct descendant of the `design` key in the [design description](#design-description).
+The `interconnects` key must be a direct descendant of the `design` key in the [](description_files.md#design-description).

 ```yaml
 interconnects: